hibbitts-design/.github/profile/README.md

 > - **Docsify-This v2** preview (built with Docsify v5) is also now live:
 >   - 🔗 [preview-v2.docsify-this.net](https://preview-v2.docsify-this.net)

-Welcome to HibbittsDesign.org – creating open-source software for educators and digital publishers, informed by over 25 years of experience in software interaction design, UX consulting, and higher education.
+Welcome to HibbittsDesign.org – creating open-source software for educators, digital publishers and content creators, informed by over 25 years of experience in software interaction design, UX consulting, and higher education.

 Built with a focus on outcomes over features, these projects strive to be both enjoyable and valuable.